Dahirapur

 Dahirapur is a village in Khiron block of Rae Bareli district, Uttar Pradesh, India.
 It is located 12 km from Lalganj, the tehsil headquarters.
 As of 2011, it has a population of 386 people, in 81 households.
-It has One government school and no healthcare facilities and does not host a weekly haat or a permanent market.
+It has a public school and no healthcare facilities and does not host a weekly haat or a permanent market.
 It belongs to the nyaya panchayat of Tikwamau.